 The transition to distance learning during the Covid pandemic played a role in this increase, as students and teachers relied on technology to deliver lessons, complete homework, and interact with students.
-So, when attackers target schools, learning is often disrupted, sometimes for days, as critical systems are taken offline.
+So, when attackers target a remote classroom, learning is often disrupted, sometimes for days, as critical systems are taken offline.

 School board meetings have also been disrupted and canceled, email services to and from school community members have been compromised, and children as young as kindergarteners have been exposed to racist, sexist, and anti-Semitic hate speech, threats of violence, and inappropriate images.
 Moody's Investors Service says the rate of attacks on schools has "increased exponentially" since it began tracking cyberattacks in 2018.

 The big question is why?
-There are many answers, but the most common reason is money.
-Schools are a treasure-trove of personally identifiable information (PII) that can be stolen and sold on the dark web.
+There are many answers, but the most common reason is financial gain.
+Schools are a treasure trove of personally identifiable information (PII) that can be stolen and sold on the dark web.
 And schools also process a relatively high volume of financial transactions, such as paying school fees, over poorly secured networks.
 And ransomware attackers target schools because they know they cannot remain offline for long.
 In 2020 alone, ransomware attacks affected nearly 1,800 schools, impacting over 1.3 million students.
 Ransoms ranged from $10,000 to over $1 million per incident.
 But experts estimate that "these attacks cost education institutions $6.62 billion in downtime alone.
-Most schools will have also faced astronomical recovery costs as they tried to restore computers, recover data, and shore up their systems to prevent future attacks."
+Most schools will have also faced astronomical recovery costs as they tried to restore computers, disaster recovery, and shore up their systems to prevent future attacks."

 But money is just one reason.
 Hacktivists target schools and school board meetings with extreme political agendas.
 Vandals target schools for the notoriety or the thrill of disrupting a social mainstay.
 And disgruntled students are often just looking for a way to exact revenge or disrupt school.